Author: Holly Heximer, RD

 Grains such as rice, barley or quinoa: these can be heated up quickly as a side or can be added to soups or chili.

 Meat: buy in bulk when on sale and then freeze in individual (or family sized) portions.

 Cheese: buy a larger block and grate half to keep in the freezer.

 Vegetables & Fruit: preserve your garden (or farmers market haul) when it’s cheaper and in season!
 Depending on the vegetable or fruit, I freeze in different ways.
 My rule of thumb is to use frozen produce within a year (although I’m usually out of my stock well before then!).

-Tomato: make pasta sauce or stewed tomatoes and then freeze into portions ready for a meal.
+- Tomato: make pasta sauce or stewed tomatoes and then freeze into portions ready for a meal.
 You can also chop and freeze tomatoes so they are ready to add into a chilli or soup.
-Check out this post for a number of additional uses for extra tomatoes.
+Check outthese 5 Delicious Ways to Use Garden Tomatoes for a number of additional uses for extra tomatoes.